surtarso/es-theme-urcade/README.md

 You have several installation options:

-- **Clone**: Clone your chosen theme directly to your theme folder for easy updates.
 - **Download ZIP**: Download the theme as a ZIP file and extract it into your theme folder.
 - **URCade Servers**: Download the theme directly from the [URCade servers](https://surtarso.ddns.net/urcade-files/)!
 - (optional) **Launch Images**: Download [launch images](launch_images.zip) and extract to /opt/retropie/configs/

 ### For Large Screens